 Russians consider themselves as a country with two capital cities, and they have a point.
 While Moscow is the main capital city, Saint Petersburg is often referred to as Russia’s “northern capital,” and by design the Supreme Court and Constitutional Court of Russia are located in Saint Petersburg.
 Our feature of Saint Petersburg can be found here.

-A common question we often field is “what is Moscow is like?”
+Moscow is one of the most famous cities in the world, and a common question we often field is, “what is Moscow is like?”

 Well, Moscow is a big city like many other big cities.
 It is the largest city in Europe with a population around 12 Million people.
 However like other big populations centres, Moscow is a magnet for illegal immigrants so the real population is greater.

 Moscow is a very beautiful city.
 Like any other city, parts of Moscow can be very ugly at times, too.
 Moscow is a very modern city.
 At the same time she is also incredibly old.